wrender/docker-compose-lamp/README.md

 ## Usage Information

 By default it mounts to ~/public_html.
-From here you can install drupal using Drush.
+From here you can install drupal using Drush or use any website files.

+If your running Ubuntu or Fedora as your local development environment you should match the permission of the ~/public_html folder with the container
+Run `useradd -G www-data www-data; chown -R www-data:www-data ~/public_html`

 Example drush install: